ciputrii21/paperpal/README.md

 ---

-# License
+## License

-This project is released under the MIT License.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.